maybebyte/anthesis/nix-internals-cflags.md

 ## Debian

 [dpkg-buildflags](https://manpages.debian.org/bookworm/dpkg-dev/dpkg-buildflags.1.en.html)
-is a perl script, provided by the `dpkg-dev` package.
+is a Perl script, provided by the `dpkg-dev` package.
 A lot of the heavy lifting is done by the libraries sourced by the script, which are in `/usr/share/perl5/Dpkg`.
 Those libraries are provided by the `libdpkg-perl` package (a dependency of `dpkg-dev`).